Fundamentals of Trauma-informed Care and Recovery Virtual Training

 What You Need to Know

-In our modern, post COVID-19 pandemic world, trauma-informed care is at the heart of effective clinical care to today’s generations.
+In our modern, post-COVID-19 pandemic world, trauma-informed care is at the heart of effective clinical care for today’s generations.
 That’s why we are so pleased to offer a training for anyone on the Christian caregiving spectrum.
 No matter if you are a mental health professional, biblical counselor or peer support specialist, trauma is becoming more and more prevalent and shows up in almost every session.
 As the mental health crisis continues to grow, more people are looking for ways to make positive changes and move forward—especially integrating their faith in the recovery process.